Is it OK to fat-shame Donald Trump?

 were turning up around the country and people were jesting about the fatness of this man who, terrifyingly, wants to be president - I didn't laugh.
 It doesn't matter if I detest everything that Trump stands for, we cannot allow ourselves to slip into the trap of brandishing his fatness as a symbol of his hatefulness.

-Next week, the cover of The New Yorker will parody Trump by presenting him as Miss Congeniality.
-The image presents Trump as a failed fat beauty queen, teary-eyed in heels and a swimsuit; it is already the veritable 'talk of the town' because it's calling attention to his hypocrisy.
+A recent cover of The New Yorker parodied Trump by presenting him as Miss Congeniality.
+The image presents Trump as a failed fat beauty queen, teary-eyed in heels and a swimsuit; it is already the veritable 'talk of the town' because it is calling attention to his hypocrisy.
 In this moment, it's important to remember that beneath this joke at Trump's expense are sexist and fat-shaming ideas.

 To shame and pigeon-hole anyone based on appearance is wrong.
 Perhaps you remember this -- it was something we all learned in kindergarten or maybe even earlier.
 Then, we proceeded to carve out lives in a world that perpetuates body-policing of all kinds and lost sight of the fact that mean-spirited comments have repercussions.